PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-rc1-release.md

 Besides that, numerous modifications were made to the new product page and additional features that are now accessible in version 8.1.
 Check out the [changelog](https://github.com/PrestaShop/PrestaShop/releases/tag/8.1.0-rc.1) to see all the changes in detail.

-All the major bugs have been fixed, and [the remaining minor ones](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aopen+is%3Aissue+label%3A8.1.x+label%3ABug+label%3ARegression) will be fixed in the upcoming 8.1.1 patch release.
+All the critical bugs have been fixed, and [the remaining ones](https://github.com/PrestaShop/PrestaShop/issues?q=is%3Aopen+is%3Aissue+label%3A8.1.x+label%3ABug+label%3ARegression) will be fixed in the upcoming 8.1.1 patch release.

 If you're curious about all the changes and new things coming in 8.1, the [8.1 beta version release note]({{< relref "/news/releases/prestashop-8-1-beta-release" >}}) is just the right thing for you to look at!